nikhilnair31/The-Mass/README.md

 ## Done

+- [x] Added torch model and prefab
+- [x] Setup UI Manager for start and pause canvii
 - [x] Kill all spray particles on any impact
 - [x] Add more things in closet and bedroom
 - [x] Add spray and lighter models and preab